huysamen/paystack-go/README.md

 - **Send Notification**: Send email notifications to customers about payment requests
 - **Get Totals**: Retrieve payment request analytics and totals by status and currency

+### Transfer Control

+- **Check Balance**: Fetch available balance on your integration by currency
+- **Fetch Balance Ledger**: Get detailed ledger of all pay-ins and pay-outs with reasons
+- **Resend OTP**: Generate and resend OTP for transfer verification
+- **Disable OTP**: Initiate process to disable OTP requirement for transfers
+- **Finalize Disable OTP**: Complete OTP disabling with verification code
+- **Enable OTP**: Re-enable OTP requirement for transfer security

 ### Customers

 - **Create Customer**: Create a new customer with email and optional details